Chad Daniels: Stand-up comedy

 Daniels' comedy is known for what Allmusic critic Mark Deming described as a "skewed, often dark view" on domestic family life.

 He started performing standup at an open mic night at ACME Comedy Company in Minneapolis in 1998.
 His performance earned him a job as house emcee at Grand Forks, North Dakota, comedy club Westward Ho, hosting six shows a week in 1998–1999.

 During the early 2000s, Chad was a favorite comedian at Hilarities comedy club inside of Pickwick and Frolic, in Cleveland, Ohio.

 In 2003, Daniels was a finalist in Comedy Central’s Laugh Riots competition.

 In 2009, he was named Artist of the Year in comedy by Minneapolis alt-weekly City Pages, which said "Plenty of comics have jokes about marriage and children, but few speak about the experience with such uncompromising honesty."

 He has toured extensively in the U.S. and across the world.
 In 2012, he won the $10,000 grand prize at the Gilda's LaughFest competition in Grand Rapids, Michigan.
 He also performed at the Just for Laughs Festival in Montreal in 2004 and 2012, Limestone Comedy Festival, Akumal Comedy Festival, World Comedy Festival, and the Aspen Comedy Festival, where he won the Comic's Comic award.

 He hosts a weekly podcast, Middle of Somewhere, with fellow comedian Cy Amundson.

-He hosts another weekly podcast, Pretend Problems, with his girlfriend and fellow comedian Kelsey Cook.
+He hosts another weekly podcast, Pretend Problems, with his fiance and fellow comedian Kelsey Cook.